 If your patient is using an older email system or an email system that isn't set up the right way, however, they’ll either need to click a link or sign up for a username or password (your choice).
 But compared to the alternatives, this is still an extremely convenient option.

-Bonus: it works with Google Mail or Microsoft365, too.
+Bonus: it works with Google Mail or Microsoft 365, too.
 And mobile!
 Not to steal Apple's tagline, but it's our favorite because "it just works."
 Easy for the patient, easy for the doctor.

-We also really liked this service while researching this article, and decided to make it part of the solution that we implement for practices who become our clients.
+We also really liked this service while researching this article, and decided to make it part of the solution that we implement for practices that become our clients.
 We can help you implement Paubox with our Secure Cloud program.

 Information around HIPAA email encryption has always been a bit murky.
 Lots of businesses aren’t sure whether they can safely email PHI.